Careers and Employability Service

 In Careers we're often asked, "what can I do with my science degree?"
 The answer is anything you want as most job adverts rarely specify a particular subject discipline.

-However, you may find that such freedom of choice can actually be constraining if you're trying to make sense of what your options are.
+However, you may find that such freedom of choice can be overwhelming if you're trying to make sense of what your options are.

 A better starting point might be to consider where your interests lie and what you enjoy doing.